-The Boys‘ spinoff series Gen V is doing its own thing with a slowly unraveling mystery at Godolkin University.
+The Boys‘ spinoff series Gen V (mostly) did its own thing with the mystery at Godolkin University.
 But that doesn’t mean these shows aren’t closely intertwined.
-For college supes like Marie Moreau, the impact of the Seven looms large over their lives.
-In fact, the deification of superheroes led some parents to inject their babies with Compound V in hopes that they’d gain powers.
+For college supes like Marie Moreau, the deification of superheroes led their parents to inject them babies with Compound V in hopes that they’d gain powers.
 This drug is a big part of The Boys’ overall history and future storylines.
-So, let’s dig into all things Compound V, its different forms, and what it means for the characters of Gen V and The Boys
+So, let’s dig into all things Compound V, its different forms, and what it means for the characters of Gen V and The Boys.

 The History of Compound V and Compound V24 in The Boys, Explained